 Starting Eucalyptus Trees from Cuttings

-- Choose 4-inch long mature shoots during June/July and dip the bottom tips of the cuttings in rooting hormone for about 30 seconds.
+- Choose 4 inch (10 cm.) long mature shoots during June/July and dip the bottom tips of the cuttings in rooting hormone for about 30 seconds.
 Eucalyptus cuttings should have at least one budding leaf but if it has sprouting leaves, break these off.

 - Fill a pot with perlite and position the cuttings down into the medium with the rooting hormone end covered.
 Allow the pot to absorb water until moistened through its bottom hole set into a saucer filled with water and then cover the pot with a plastic bag and place in a warm location.

-- Rooting eucalyptus cuttings for propagation should remain in temperatures about 80-90 F. (27-32 C.).
+- Rooting eucalyptus cuttings for propagation should remain in temperatures about 80 to 90 degrees F. (27-32 C.).
 Keep moist and hopefully after four weeks or so your cuttings will have rooted and will be ready for transplanting.